-Whole Families Intervention and Holistic Recovery Services utilizes a mindfulness-based approach in each intervention and recovery coaching session.
+Whole Families Intervention Services utilizes a mindfulness-based approach in each intervention and recovery coaching session.

 Just What is Mindfulness?

-Mindfulness practice is paying attention in an intentional way without judgment in the present moment.
+The practice of mindfulness is paying attention in an intentional way without judgment in the present moment.
 When we pay attention in a direct way, the structure and chemistry of the brain begin to change.
-Science now calls this neuroplasticity.
-In other words, the brain changes with our current emotional and spiritual state.
+Science calls this neuroplasticity.
+In other words, the brain changes based on how and what we think and feel.

-HOLISTIC SUPPORT.
-How does Mindfulness-Based Intervention and Recovery Work?
+How do Mindfulness-Based Interventions and Holistic Recovery Work?

-Mindfulness-based interventions and recovery coaching helps us be aware, accept, and embrace the present moment without judgment or the need to enhance or avoid our experience with addictive behavior.
+Our mindfulness-based approach to interventions and holistic recovery coaching is intentional.
+First, it’s about coaching everyone to be aware, accept, and embrace the present moment without judgment.
+Secondly, it’s about coaching those in early recovery to be present without the need to avoid the moment with addictive behavior.

 We at Whole Families are here to walk alongside and support you in this healing practice.

 We experience stress when we desire things to be different than they are.
-When we experience stress, many of us look for ways not to feel a sense of dis-ease, that feeling of uncomfortableness.
+Many of us look for ways not to feel a sense of dis-ease, that feeling of uncomfortableness.
 Cravings and urges arise when we’re searching for substances and behaviors that promise to relieve the feelings.

 Thoughts and feelings can make us feel uneasy.
-We go looking for relief.
-We pick up a drink, a drug, sex, food, no food, caffeine that promise a fleeting sense of bliss.
+Thus, we go looking for relief.
+Many of us use substances/behaviors that promise a fleeting sense of bliss.
 When we come down, we suffer from withdrawal.
 This is the incessant cycle of addiction.

-Cravings and urges bombard those who suffer with addiction like a turbulent ocean, with waves pounding the shore one after the other.
-Just like riding waves in the ocean, if we can ride out the cravings, we can begin to understand their impermanence without needing to change or escape them.
+Cravings and urges bombard us like a turbulent ocean.
+If we can ride out the cravings, we begin to understand their impermanence without needing to change or escape them.

-Mindfulness allows us to recognize intrusive thoughts and feelings without urging us to act upon them.
+Present moment awareness allows us to recognize intrusive thoughts and feelings without urging us to act upon them.
 Meditation allows us to pause and respond with clarity rather than impulsively reacting.
-It reintroduces choice into our lives, and with that choice comes a renewed sense of confidence and empowerment.
+The practice reintroduces choice into our lives.
+As a result, we experience a renewed sense of confidence and empowerment.

-Holistic practices can be life-saving to newly recovering addicted folks and their families.
-Mindfulness, in which we’re paying attention in an intentional way without judgment in the present moment, can help us to experience a sense of calm in the midst of transition and change.
-It may be the life preserver that keeps us afloat until we can find dry ground.
+Holistic practices can be life-saving.
+They can help us experience a sense of calm in the midst of transition and change.
+These practices may be the life preserver that keeps us afloat until we can find dry ground.